Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 the morning.
 However, I’m not saying you should shave your head.
 Many people cut their own hair, in many simple

-38. Maintain stuff.
+but nice hairstyles, long or short.
+Saves money, and time. - Maintain stuff.
 This is a no-brainer, but we don’t often think about it: if you take care of what you have, it will last

 longer.
 You’ll then spend less on buying new stuff.
 When you buy something worth maintaining, take a few minutes